kael558/supreme-octo-tribble/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 This repository is intended as an archive.
-No changes will made to it in the future.
+No changes will be made to it in the future.

 You may fork the project and work in your own repository.